Gagan921/workflow-engine/DEPLOYMENT.md

 ## Prerequisites

 1. Node.js 20+ installed locally
-2. A MySQL database (can use cloud providers like PlanetScale, AWS RDS, or Railway)
+2. A postgres database (can use cloud providers like PlanetScale, AWS RDS, or Railway)
 3. Git repository pushed to GitHub

 ## Environment Setup